evilC/UCR/README.md

 ##Debugging Plugins
 If you wish to be able to set breakpoints within a plugin, then you must do the following:
 Edit `UCRDebug.ahk` and place a line like `#include Plugins\User\MyPlugin.ahk` at the end.
+Also, make sure the line `#Include *iUCRDebug.ahk` in `UCR.ahk` is not commented out.
 This makes the debugger aware of the plugin, and allows you to place breakpoints within it.
 You may debug any number of plugins in this way.

 ##Documentation
 Documentation is forthcoming.